VladDobrin/CMSC423_bwt_variant/project_1.md

 Now, you have both the original genome `2019-nCoV.fa` and the sorted BAM file with your alignments `mapping_sorted.bam`.
 Open up IGV, and load the genome.
 You can do this through the main menu by *Genomes* -> *Load Genome From File*, and pointing it at `2019-nCoV.fa`.
 Then, you can load your alignments using *File* -> *Load from File*, and pointing it at `mapping_sorted.bam`.
 IGV will load the file and you can now explore the visualization.
 Detailed instructions on how to navigate your alignments using IGV can be found [here](https://software.broadinstitute.org/software/igv/AlignmentData).  **You can use IGV to interactively navigate the pileup and locate the variants**.

+### Hints ###

+The reads encode *8* variants with respect to the reference strain.
+So, you should be looking to find *8* total differences between the reference strain and your reads.
+Moreover, exactly *4* of these variants are single nucleotide variants (SNVs) (i.e. point mutations where a base in the reference is replaced by a different base in the sample).
+The other *4* are small insertions or deletions from the reference strain (to keep things simple, all of the indels are <= 5 base pairs in length).

 ## Deliverables ##

 Your deliverable consists of a tarball containing: